-Ohio's Best Rx is a prescription drug discount card program designed to lower the cost of prescriptions for Ohio residents without prescription drug insurance coverage who are a.)
-60 years of age or over or b.) under age 60 with annual family incomes of less than 300 percent of the federal poverty level.
+Ohio's Best Rx is a prescription drug discount card program designed to lower the cost of prescriptions for Ohio residents without prescription drug insurance coverage who are 60 years of age or older, or under age 60 with annual family incomes of less than 300 percent of the federal poverty level.
 To apply, call 1-866-923-7879.

-All Ohioans age 60 or older, as well as adults ages 18-59 who have disabilities as defined by Social Security, are eligible for a free Golden Buckeye Card.
+All Ohioans age 60 or older, as well as adults aged 18-59 who have disabilities as defined by Social Security, are eligible for a free Golden Buckeye Card.

 The Partnership for Prescription Assistance can help you determine which prescription programs you might be eligible for.
 For more information, call 1-888-4PPA-NOW (1-888-477-2669).

-Rx for Ohio is designed to help low-income, uninsured Ohio residents get access to patient assistance programs where they may qualify for free, or nearly free, prescription medicines.
+Rx for Ohio is designed to help low-income, uninsured Ohio residents access patient assistance programs where you may qualify for free, or nearly free, prescription medicines.

 Mental Health Resources

-The Ohio Department of Mental Health can help Ohio residents find mental health resources from local, state and federal organizations and agencies near by.
+The Ohio Department of Mental Health can help find mental health resources from local, state and federal organizations and agencies near you.

 Local mental health and addiction services programs are overseen by Ohio Behavioral Health Boards.